voieducode/spf13-vim/README.markdown

 #### Installing spf13-vim on Windows

 The easiest way is to download and run the spf13-vim-windows-install.cmd file.
+Ensure you run this inside an Admistrator console.

 ## Updating to the latest version